User registration

 - Registration with custom IdP

-After starting registration with a browser-based IdP, the app will receive a URL from the SDK.
-This URL will have to be opened in a browser, and authentication will have to be completed there to continue the registration.
+After starting registration with a browser-based IdP, the app receives a URL from the SDK.
+This URL must be opened in a browser, and authentication must be completed there to continue the registration.
 This URL is sent to the application within the HandleRegisteredUrlEvent

-event, which has to be listened to as described in event handling.
+event, which must be listened to as described in event handling.

 StreamSubscription<OWEvent> openPinSubscription = owEventController.stream.where((event) => event is HandleRegisteredUrlEvent).listen((event) {